Selected Résumé

-“Rencontres poétiques” Collaborative Concert Series
+“Rencontres Poétiques” Collaborative Concert Series (France + USA)

-Details: “Rencontres poétiques” was a poetry-focused international concert series created by composers Mary Bichner [USA] and Christina Goh [France].
-The series featured musical settings composed by Bichner and Goh for classic poems in both French and English; inspired by the works of Yves Bonnefoy, Phillis Wheatley, Honoré de Balzac, Edgar Allan Poe, Marceline Desbordes-Valmore, Emily Dickinson, and more.
+Details: “Rencontres Poétiques” is a poetry-focused international concert series created by composers Mary Bichner [USA] and Christina Goh [France].
+The series features musical settings composed by Bichner and Goh for classic poems in both French and English; inspired by the works of Yves Bonnefoy, Phillis Wheatley, Honoré de Balzac, Edgar Allan Poe, Marceline Desbordes-Valmore, Emily Dickinson, and more.
 The first edition of the concert took place in Boston, MA, USA on April 13th 2022 at the Museum of Science Boston’s Mugar Omni Theatre.
 The event featured a world premiere from each composer, as well as gorgeous visuals custom-made by the Museum’s award-winning artistic teams accompanying each song via the theatre’s five-story screen.
-The second edition of the concert took place in Tours, France on October 20th 2022 at Le Centre Musical Jean de Ockeghem, a beautiful 12th century abbey turned performance venue, complete with a multi-sensory pre-show experience that included color-changing lights, images, and immersive sound.
+The second edition of the concert took place in Tours, France on October 20th 2022 at Le Centre Musical Jean de Ockeghem, a beautiful 12th-century abbey turned performance venue, complete with a multi-sensory pre-show experience that included color-changing lights, images, and immersive sound.
+The third edition took place during France’s National Poetry Month (known as “Le printemps des poètes”) on Thursday, March 28th 2024 at Salons Ronsard in Saint-Cyr-sur-Loire, France; with an accompanying informational exhibit illustrating the poets performed.
+The fourth edition of "Rencontres Poétiques" took place at the historic Boston Athenaeum on April 10th 2025, and featured the world premiere of Goh and Bichner's collaborative Dante-inspired work, "Nostra vita (éternelle clarté)".
+(More information on this series can be found on the “Rencontres Poétiques” mini-site HERE).

 June 2021-October 2021